Routes and Timetables

-Since covid-19 the network of Night Routes numbered in the N series has been slimmed down, but two routes continue to run: N13 links Valletta with the bars, clubs and restaurants of San Giljan every night, whilst N212 is a late night version of route 212 Sliema to Bugibba via San Giljan, running on Friday and Saturday nights.
+A small number of Night Routes numbered in the N series serve the bars, clubs and restaurants of San Giljan at higher fares.
 On Gozo there is a single journey with an N prefix - a late evening journey on Fridays and Saturdays from Victoria to the ferry at Mgarr.

 A recent development is the introduction of a demand responsive minibus service branded Tallinja On Demand (formerly TD Plus) which links specific bus stops in the Sliema, St Julian's, Pembroke, San Gwann and Birkirkara area.
 Trips are booked using the Tallinja app.

-In Summer 2021 new routes were introduced designed to connect with the new Gozo Fast Ferry, serving the Lascaris stop in Valletta, not far from the bottom of the Barrakka Lift.
-The new routes link Lascaris to Valletta bus station (route X133), also Mater Dei Hospital via the University (route 300).
-A further route numbered 150 provides a peak hour link for students attending MCAST in Paola.
+In Summer 2021 new routes X133, 150 and 300 were introduced designed to connect with the new Gozo Fast Ferry, serving the Lascaris stop in Valletta, not far from the bottom of the Barrakka Lift.

 OFFICIAL TIMETABLES on the MPT website show individual routes - you need to know the route number.
 There is no official timetable book; timetable leaflets have been produced in the past but printed information is likely to be restricted to a route map.